Z-Ray-Entertainment/kalpa-driver-manager/README.md

 # THIS SCRIPT IS ALPHA SOFTWARE AND NOT GUARANTEED TO WORK, PLEASE DO NOT USE IT EXCEPT YOU ARE A DEVELOPER

+## How it works

+Kalpa Driver Manager will analyse the underlying system and evaluate if it is eligable for any drivers supported by utiltiy.

+## Supported drivers
+- NVIDIA grapichs drivers (500 series or newer)
+    * Maxwell, Pascal, Volta, Turing, Ampere, Ada Lovelace, Hopper, Blackwell micro architectures.
+(GTX 9xx, GTX 10, GTX 16, RTX 20, RTX 30, RTX 40, RTX 50) older architectures are detected and not supported.
+For any unknown NVIDIA GPU it will assume it to be a new GPU not yet known by Kalpa Driver Manager and try to install the latest driver series
+    * Supports enrollment of MOK for SecureBoot systems if the closed source kernel module is required
+    * Validates the installation on the next boot eg. if the required NVIDIA driver modules have been loaded

 ## Tested System configurations

 ### System A: